bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.9.2* ** *- TBD*

 - The installer wizard would not run properly in an SSL environment.
 This has been fixed.
+- The call_curl() function reported an older UA, which caused some security software to choke.
+Hopefully, this is fixed.

 ***Version 2.9.1* ** *- October 17, 2017*